RevoU-FSSE-4/milestone-1-vitoyanufan/README.md

 2. Click **Domain** then choose **Cari & Cek Domain**.

-3. Type desire website name, in this case **visitmadagascarcult.site**
+3. Type desired website name, in this case **visitmadagascarcult.site**
 ![alt text](asset/assetReadMe/niagahostersite.png)

 4. If the name approved, continue by choose _.site_ as domain extension.